 The scope of SFDR is extremely broad, covering a very wide range of financial products and financial market participants.
 It seeks to achieve more transparency regarding how financial market participants integrate Sustainability Risks into their investment decisions and consideration of adverse sustainability impacts in the investment process.
-Data constraint is one of the biggest challenges when it comes to sustainability related information to end-investors, especially in the case of principal adverse impacts of investment decisions, and there are limitations on sustainability and ESG-related data provided by market participants in relation to comparability.
+Data constraint is one of the biggest challenges when it comes to sustainability related information to endinvestors, especially in the case of principal adverse impacts of investment decisions, and there are limitations on sustainability and ESG-related data provided by market participants in relation to comparability.
 Disclosures in this Supplement may develop and be subject to change due to ongoing improvements in the data provided to, and obtained from, financial market participants and financial advisers to achieve the objectives of SFDR in order to make sustainability-related information available.

 In assessing the eligibility of an issuer based on ESG research, there is a dependence upon information and data received from third party ESG research data providers and internal analyses which may be based on certain assumptions or hypothesis that render it incomplete or inaccurate.
 As a result, there is a risk of inaccurately assessing a security or issuer.
 There is also a risk that the Investment Manager may not apply the relevant criteria of the ESG research correctly or that the Fund could have indirect exposure to issuers who do not meet the relevant criteria.
-These risks pose the main methodological limit to the E and S Scoring Model of the Fund.
-Neither the Fund, nor the Manager nor the Investment Manager make any representation or warranty, express or implied, with respect to the fairness, correctness, accuracy, reasonableness or completeness of an assessment of ESG research and the correct execution of the E and S Scoring Model.
+These risks pose the main methodological limit to the Investment Manager's ESG scoring model.
+Neither the Fund, nor the Manager nor the Investment Manager make any representation or warranty, express or implied, with respect to the fairness, correctness, accuracy, reasonableness or completeness of an assessment of ESG research and the correct execution of the Investment Manager's ESG scoring model.